Ph.D. Organisational Psychology, Manchester Business School

 BSc Psychology, The University of Manchester

-I joined the University of Liverpool Management School as Lecturer in Organisational Behaviour in 2014 and have since taken on the role of Director of the Masters of Research (MRes) programme
+I joined the University of Liverpool Management School as Lecturer in Organisational Behaviour in 2014 and subsequently became Senior Lecturer in 2018.

 My background is in Organisational Psychology, having originally obtained a BSc in Psychology and an MSc in Organisational Psychology, from Manchester Business School.
 During this time I developed a love of research and therefore subsequently completed an MRes in Management and a PhD in Organisational Psychology.
 Prior to Joining The University of Liverpool I held lecturing positions within the Global MBA programme at Manchester Business School and in Organisational Behaviour at Bolton Business School.